mguillech/bulk-profile-downloaded/README.md

 1. Ensure you have the Rust runtime installed
 2. Copy `Profile_Data_Example.csv` into your own file
 3. Compile and run with: `cargo run < Profile_Data_Example.csv (or your own input file)`
-4. All images will be stored in the `Profile_Pictures` folder
+4. All images will be stored in the `Profile_Pictures` folder (you should create the folder if it doesn't exist)
 5. Sit back and enjoy!